fineanmol/plant-tree/README.md

-🌵 Updated on Sat, 22 Nov 2025 06:08:43 GMT
+🌾 Updated on Sat, 22 Nov 2025 07:31:13 GMT

-> "First, solve the problem.
-Then, write the code."
+> "The best error message is the one that never shows up."